 You can find contact details for the Diocesan safeguarding personnel, and Kent County Council Services by following this link.

-You can read the Diocesan Safeguarding Guidelines by following this link.
+You can read the Church of England Parish Safeguarding Handbook by following this link.

 Here is a link to the website for the NSPCC which provides a wide range of information on child abuse and what to do about it.